software-students-spring2022/project-proposal-hi/README.md

 The programmer can teach the manager the steps necessary to submit a job application, and then the manager will be able to execute this task on its own.
 The manager also needs to support file I/O to store the resume/CV.
 Lastly, the manager needs a database to store all submitted applications in an organized manner.
 The manager can add a new row to the database for every application submission that includes the company name, position/role, date applied, etc.

 # Scope
 This project is definitely suitable for a group of 4-6 people.
 The programmers need to support file I/O, button clicks (for submitting an application), and automatically adding records into a database.
+These are all features that are not too simple or too difficult to implement.
+File I/O might be a relatively familiar concept, while making a program to click buttons and add entires into a database might be new concepts.